 Scoop.it enables you to add an RSS feed as a destination within your smart calendar.
 The purpose of doing this is to monitor your publishing on a certain website, and distribute content from that site, without publishing to it from Scoop.it .
 Many businesses use this if they have a custom CMS and cannot integrate with Scoop.it, or wish to solely share and distribute their own content through Scoop.it's social media integrations.

 Then, give your destination a name.
-Such as "Press Releases" or "Home Page".
+Such as "my blog" or "Home Page".
 Nobody will see this but the users on your Scoop.it account.

 Next, Scoop.it will ask you where your content destination is.
 Select "Other Website".